 After that, our four teens head out to the beach where they swap versions of the Hook Man urban legend.
 In this convo, it’s revealed that Ray is in fact an idiot who thinks the Hook Man legend is real.
 Even—and I stress this—even Helen and Barry aren’t this dumb.

 Julie puts her smart-smart hat on and explains how urban legends act as metaphor etc., etc.

 Ray responds, “Well honey, you know how intimidated I am of your IQ, but actually…”

 …again: why are these two together?

-After this rousing convo of blood, guts, and sexism our couples pair off for beach sex.
+After this rousing discussion of blood, guts, and sexism, our couples pair off for beach sex.
 Which is always a terrible idea, but we’re just getting started with the terrible ideas.

 Afterwards, our teens pile into Barry’s car—likely each with sand in cracks they didn’t even know they had.
 They drive off, not speeding and with a sober driver (Ray). …I thought I was promised a morality tale or something?
-The only moral seems to be ‘don’t hang out with Barry’, who is drunk and an asshole distracting Ray just as the car thumps into a dark figure.
+The only moral seems to be ‘don’t hang out with Barry.’
+By the way, he’s drunk and an asshole distracting Ray just as the car thumps into a dark figure.

 The car skids to a stop and our teens pile out.
 They notice that Barry is smeared with blood—someone else’s blood.
 And our intrepid heroes jump into action!
 They….check the car for damage.

 Eventually, they find the body of the person they hit.
 No one rushes over to see if the person is okay.
 Instead, they reluctantly mosey over to the body and start debating how to proceed.